litentry/litentry-docs/src/registrar/registrar.md

 ## User Interaction

-In this section, we will introduce the user's identity verification step by step.
-Firstly, users need to set their identity information on the chain; they can request a registrar to provide identity judgment.
+In this section, we will introduce the user's identity verification process step by step.
+Firstly, users need to set their identity information on the chain.
+Then, they can request a registrar to provide identity judgment.
 Users declare a maximum fee and the registrar they are willing to pay and verify for the judgment.
 After that, the dedicated registrar can ascertain.

 ### Setting an On-chain Identity
 Go to the Accounts page in Polkadot-JS Apps.
 The easiest way to add the built-in fields is to click the vertical three dots next to one's account and select "Set on-chain identity".